Unpaid Wages and Overtime

 On March 20, 2018, the District Court certified both the California and Nebraska classes under Rules 23(b)(2) and 23(b)(3) and appointed Dardarian, Ho, Kan & Lee (along with co-counsel) as class counsel.
 Notice of this certified class action was sent in 2018.
 Litigation has been ongoing, and in July 2022 the Court denied Werner’s motion for summary judgment regarding “trip-based” pay given Werner has not shown that its compensation policies and practices satisfy California and Nebraska wage and hour laws.
 A second class certification notice went out to class members in August 2023 for drivers who joined Werner since the 2018 notice.

 On March 28, 2025, the District Court granted Plaintiffs’ motion for summary judgement regarding Plaintiffs’ claim that Werner unlawfully charged its drivers a $4 transaction fee to receive wage advances.
 The Court found that drivers did not agree in writing to the $4 wage advance fee, making it unlawful under California and Nebraska law.
 The Court also denied Werner’s motion for decertification, reaffirming that this case should proceed to trial as a class action.
 See here.
-Trial is expected to begin on October 14, 2025, in Omaha, Nebraska.
+Trial was scheduled to begin on October 14, 2025, in Omaha, Nebraska.

 Case Documents